-A Rube Goldberg assembly, contraption, invention, device, or apparatus is a deliberately over-engineered or overdone machine that performs a very simple task in a very complex fashion, usually including a chain reaction.
-The expression is named after American cartoonist and inventor Rube Goldberg (1883-1970).
+A Rube Goldberg assembly, contraption, invention, device, or apparatus is a deliberately over-engineered or overdone machine that performs a very simple task in a very complex fashion, usually in a chain reaction.
+The category is named for American cartoonist and inventor Rube Goldberg (1883-1970).

 Pertinent Information and Definitions